EASILY ONE OF MY FAVORITE BANDS EVER.

 and at The Four Seasons Hotel in Los Angeles,October 18, 1993.

-At The Greek Theatre in Los Angeles on September 12, 2002,
+While in line at The Greek Theatre in Los Angeles on September 12, 2002,

-I saw a fan who was also in line with me at the pre concert “Meet and Greet”, with this poster.
+I saw a fan who was also in line with me at the pre-concert “Meet and Greet”, with this poster.

 It took both some convincing and a trade of items that I had, but this other fan after he received this